nicolevanderhoeven/kardinal/README.md

 ### Docker Compose Configuration

 Both `docker-compose.yml` (build on server) and `docker-compose.registry.yml` (use registry image) include:
-- Automatic Traefik routing with SSL certificates
 - Volume mount for the Markdown file (read-only)
 - Environment variable for the file path
 - Automatic restarts
+- Network configuration for Traefik

+**Note**:
-**Note**: The docker-compose files are configured to use the `traefik` network.
+- The docker-compose files are configured to use the `traefik` network.
 If the network doesn't exist, create it with: `docker network create traefik`.
-If your Traefik uses a different network name, update the `networks` section in the docker-compose file.
+- Traefik routing is configured via file-based configuration (see "File-based Configuration" section above), not Docker labels.
+- After starting the kardinal container, make sure to set up the Traefik routing configuration file.

 ### CI/CD Integration